C4ptainCrunch/thesis/source/index.rst

 * Backpropagation: update the counters described below of each ancestor of :math:`T`.

-Each node holds 3 counters : the number of times a node has been used during a sampling iteration (:math:`N`), the number of simulations using this node ended with a win for the player 1 (:math:`W_1`) and player 2 (:math:`W_2`).
-From this counters, a probability of winning if an action is chosen can be computed
+Each node holds 3 counters : (:math:`W_S`), the number of simulations using this node ended that with a win for South;  and North (:math:`W_N`).
+From this counters, a probability of North winning conditional on a given action can be computed
-immediately: :math:`\frac{W_1}{N}` or :math:`\frac{W_2}{N}`.
+immediately: :math:`\frac{W_N}{N}`.

-This sampling can be ran as many times as needed or allowed\footnote{Most of the time, the agent is time constrained}, each time, refining the probability of winning when choosing a child of the root node.
-When we are done sampling the agent chooses the child with the highest probability of winning and plays the corresponding action in the game.
+This sampling can be ran as many times as allowed (most of the time, the agent is time constrained).
+One can also stop the sampling earlier if

+each time refining the probability of winning when choosing a child of the root node.
+When we are done sampling, the agent chooses the child with the highest probability of winning and plays the corresponding action in the game.

+the total number of times a node has been played during a sampling iteration (:math:`N`)